Calculate Customer Acquisition Cost by channel, CAC payback period, and LTV:CAC ratio for your SaaS business.

 Beyond the LTV:CAC ratio, the CAC payback period is equally important.
 This metric shows how long it takes to recover your customer acquisition investment through gross margin contribution.
 According to David Skok of Matrix Partners, the ideal CAC payback for most SaaS companies is under 12 months.
 Longer payback periods increase capital requirements and risk, as you must fund the gap between acquisition spend and revenue recovery.

 Modern growth teams track CAC at multiple levels: blended CAC (total spend / total customers), paid CAC (ad spend / paid customers), and channel-specific CAC for each acquisition source.
 This granular view enables data-driven budget allocation and identifies opportunities to scale efficient channels while reducing investment in underperforming ones.
 Pair CAC analysis with return on ad spend and conversion rate tracking to build a complete picture of marketing efficiency.
+For a deeper dive into payback timing, use the CAC Payback Calculator.

 CAC = (Total Sales & Marketing Costs) / New Customers Acquired